eosrio/hyperion-docs/docs/index.md

 ### 2. Architecture
 The following components are required to have a fully functional Hyperion API deployment.

+!!! tip
     For small use cases, it is fine to run all components on a single machine.
 But for larger chains and production environments, we recommend setting them up into different servers under a high-speed local network.

 #### 2.1 - Elasticsearch Cluster
 The ES cluster is responsible for storing all indexed data.
 Direct access to the Hyperion API and Indexer must be provided.